AD2000X/deep-learning/imdb classification_sequencial model/README.md

-# IMDB Sentiment Analysis: Neural Network Model Training and Optimization
+# IMDB Sentiment Binary Classification: Sequencial Model

 This project demonstrates techniques for building, training, and optimizing a neural network model to classify IMDB movie reviews as positive or negative.